Capture of Malacca (1511): Second assault

 With the bridge fortified and secured with enough provisions, Albuquerque ordered a few squadrons and several fidalgos to run through the streets and neutralize Malaccan guns on rooftops, cutting down any who resisted them, with the loss of many civilians.
+The Portuguese remained on the bridge while the armada bombarded the city throughout that night and for the next ten days, at the end of which the inhabitants had become desperate, and began pleading with Albuquerque for peace.
+The Peguans were the first, and Albuquerque offered them Portuguese flags to mark their households so they would not be attacked, and authorization to sail to their country if they wished.

 On 24 August, as the sultan's resistance waned, Albuquerque decided to take full control of the city, commanding 400 men in ranks of 6 men wide through the streets, at the sound of drums and trumpets, eliminating any remaining pockets of resistance.
 According to Correia, the Malaccans were frightened by the Portuguese heavy pikes "which they had never seen before".
 The cleanup operation took 8 days.

 Unable to oppose the Portuguese any further, the sultan gathered his royal treasure and what remained of his forces and retreated into the jungle.